-If you're a pre-engineering student who is already admitted to CU Denver, apply directly to the College of Engineering and Applied Science by submitting an intra-university transfer (IUT) application and a copy of your CU Denver transcript to North Classroom, Room 2615.
+If you're a pre-engineering student who is already admitted to CU Denver, apply directly to the College of Engineering and Applied Science by submitting an intra-university transfer (IUT) application and a copy of your CU Denver transcript to the Computer Science and Engineering (CSE) Department, Lawrence Street Center, Ste 800.

-The IUT application can be picked up from the Academic Success and Advising Center in Student Commons 1113, or from the Office of Engineering Student Services in North Classroom, Room 2615.
+The IUT application can be picked up from the Computer Science and Engineering Department, Academic Success and Advising Center in Student Commons 1113, or from the Office of Engineering Student Services Center in North Classroom, Room 2605.

-Refer to the BS-CS Handbook for complete advising and degree requirements.
+Refer to this handbook for complete advising and degree requirements.